TheBlueOompaLoompa/school-project/article.md

 #### Persistent

-Programming is often very frustrating, spending hours trying to fix one thing, only to realize you for got a semicolon.
+Programming is often very frustrating, spending hours trying to fix one thing, only to realize you forgot a semicolon.

+#### Adaptive

+The world of technology is constantly changing.
+This means developers have to constantly adapt too.